The DeanBeat: Facebook’s ambitions to be the metaverse

 Zuckerberg should not only give away his products and services for free, as he has done in the past, but he should also pay us.
 He should pay us for giving his social media and his devices our attention.

 You’ve heard of universal basic income.
 Zuckerberg’s company is one of those that could make it happen, paying us to use his devices so that we can make a living in his ecosystem.
 If Zuckerberg does this and raises the tide for all boats, then we would be happy to give him what he wants in exchange.
-So far, we’ve been giving away our personal information for far too chip.
+So far, we’ve been giving away our personal information for far too cheap.
 We should control it, and sell it back to him.

 That’s something that Apple is never going to do.
 It’s against its business model or its religion.
 It wants to respect our privacy, but it also wants to command the highest brand status and the highest profits.